 However, it’s important to remember that discussing compensation during a performance review doesn’t cancel out the need for a separate, formal compensation review.
 Here’s why we recommend giving these two processes individualized time: If your employee is sitting through their annual review anxiously awaiting to hear if they’ll receive a raise, they may be less attentive and receptive to the constructive feedback their manager shares with them.
 In order to ensure the direct report is fully present during their review, it’s best to split these into two different milestones.

-Improve Your Performance Reviews With Lattice Advisory Services
+Improve Your Reviews With Lattice's People Strategy Group

 Every business is different, so the performance review process that works for one company might not necessarily work for another.
 Luckily, armed with data, insights, and a little extra help, your Human Resources team can work toward building a process that works best for your employees — and your organization.

-Partnering with Lattice Advisory Services can help bring unique insights, perspectives, and passion into your business’s People strategy.
+Partnering with Lattice's People Strategy Group can help bring unique insights, perspectives, and passion into your business’s People strategy.
 Our team has years of industry knowledge, academic research, and cross-customer platform data at their fingertips to help guide you toward success.
-Learn more about Lattice Advisory Services and see how they can help your business refine your performance management process, People strategy, and more.
+Learn more about Lattice's People Strategy Group and see how they can help your business refine your performance management process, People strategy, and more.